joshi-kaushal/hello-nextjs/README.md

 And that's why, you would not see data related to `/users` route fetched from the server.
 However, if you navigate to `/users` route, you would see that necessary data is fetched from the server.
 Now, in your home route, `/`, add a link to `/users` route.
 You would see the data related to `/users` route fetched from the server on the rendering of Home route itself.
 This is one of the special feature of Next.js, called as pre-fetching.

+### Context

+function `getStaticProps()` receives a parameter - context.
+It has information about the request.
+One of it is `params` which contains the parameters passed in the URL.
+You can access it by `context.params`.

 ### Summering Static Generation

 - pre-rendering method where HTML pages are generated at build time.